talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 Delete audience

-Delete an audience created by a third-party integration.  > [!warning] This endpoint also removes any associations recorded between a customer profile and this audience.  > [!note] Audiences can also be deleted via the Campaign Manager.
+Delete an audience.  > [!warning] This endpoint also removes any associations recorded between a customer profile and this audience.  > [!note] Audiences can also be deleted via the Campaign Manager.
 See the [docs](https://docs.talon.one/docs/product/audiences/managing-audiences#deleting-an-audience).
+The audience isn't deleted if any experiment variant uses it.
+The response identifies each blocking experiment by its Campaign Manager path.

 ### Example